-- Download the most recent version of the Horizon Cloud Connector virtual appliance that is supported for the current Horizon Cloud release.
-For the version supported for this Horizon Cloud release, see the Release Notes at the Horizon Cloud documentation page.
+- Download the most recent version of the Horizon Cloud Connector virtual appliance that is supported for the current cloud control plane release.
+For the current version and release information, see the Release Notes at the Horizon Cloud documentation page.

 - Verify that the new Horizon Cloud Connector virtual appliance and the existing Horizon Cloud Connector virtual appliance that needs the update are in the same network so that the new virtual appliance can establish an SSH communication with the existing virtual appliance.

 - Verify that the virtual appliance is powered on.
 It would be unusual if the appliance was powered off, because the Horizon Cloud Connector must maintain a connection with the cloud control plane to ensure that your Horizon subscription license remains active for the cloud-connected pod.